-The FMU MSN/Nurse Educator track has been developed as an innovative, collaborative track with the Graduate School of Education in response to national and regional needs for nurse educators.
+The FMU MSN/Nurse Educator track has been developed in response to national and regional needs for nurse educators.
 The MSN/Nurse Educator curriculum synthesizes cohesive educational theory and principles with the unique learning needs of professional nursing.
 Students will be taught strategies to facilitate learning in clinical, simulated, and didactic environments.
 This program provides baccalaureate-prepared Registered Nurses (RNs) access to a high-quality graduate education in order to serve regional and national nursing education programs as well as clinical partners.
 Nurse educators are needed in both the academic and clinical areas to promote quality health care.
 The graduates of this track will meet the core competencies for the Nurse Educator as outlined by the National League for Nursing (NLN).